WeijieChen2017/MFMML/README.md

 # M3L: Multi-Modal Matrix Learning

-M3L is a Python implementation of a novel approach for learning projection matrices from multi-modal embeddings.
-The algorithm learns optimal projection weights to capture the most important dimensions across similar embeddings while respecting both intra-embedding and inter-subject relationships.
+M3L is a Python implementation of the Multi-feature Multi-Manifold Learning (M3L) algorithm for multi-modal data analysis.
+This implementation is based on the paper by Yan et al. for single-sample face recognition.

 ## Overview